The information in this article is inspired by The Rough Guide to Europe on a Budget , your essential guide for visiting Europe.

 Blloku, The Block, is where Enver Hoxha lived and was once off limits to all but the Communist party’s inner circle.
 Now it's the epicentre for Tirana’s beautiful people.
 Today you’ll find expensive hotels, designer cafés, restaurants and shops.
 Take in the contemporary glitz from Sky Club, a rotating bar high in the air offering 360-degree views across the city.

 Tirana’s nightlife scene moves up a notch each year and the city’s clubs, largely situated around Blloku, vary greatly in theme and atmosphere.
 They are best visited with a local who knows which ones to attend (and which to avoid).
 Be mindful, however, that Albania is still a traditional society.

-If you want a break from the city centre, head to Mount Dajti National Park, popular with Tirana's residents for fresh air and countryside walks.
+If you are wondering what to do in Tirana away from the city centre, head to Mount Dajti National Park, popular with Tirana's residents for fresh air and countryside walks.
 You can either take an Austrian-built cable car (expensive) or the city bus (cheap) and once there you’ll find hotels, guest-houses and restaurants if you feel like staying overnight.

-The historic city of Durrësi on the Adriatic Sea was, for decades, where the powerful in Tirana went to relax (both Enver Hoxha and King Zog had holiday homes here).
+Among best things to do in Tirana outside the city is visiting the historic city of Durrësi on the Adriatic Sea.
 These days it’s largely Kosovar tourists who make use of the plentiful cheap hotels and restaurants along the seafront.
 Things are rough and ready, but Durrësi is lively, inexpensive and easily accessible.

 Header photo: Tirana, Albania © RussieseO/Shutterstock